-- Checking exit corridors and stairwells for obstructions - Checking exit signs for function and visibility - Ensuring exit doors are functioning and secure - Checking lounges, study rooms, and other common areas for hazards
+- Ensuring exit doors are functioning and secure - Checking lounges, study rooms, and other common areas for hazards

 Reports regarding building safety equipment requiring repair or replacement must be submitted to maintenance personnel in a timely manner.

 Fire Safety Education

 The University of Texas at Austin was selected as the pilot program recipient for the Have an Exit Strategy fire safety education program adopted by the Texas State Fire Marshal's Office.
 The University has been involved in this educational fire prevention program since 2007.
 This program was formally adopted by the Texas State Fire Marshal's Office in 2010 and is offered to all public colleges and universities within the state of Texas.